We bring you some updates if you’re planning a motorhome trip to a European country in 2021, including an update on Green Cards.

-You won’t be able to use the existing pet passport scheme after December 31st, 2020.
-To make sure you can travel with your pet after Brexit, you should start to prepare at least four months before your travel date by visiting your vet for advice.
+To make sure you can travel to the EU with your pet, you should start to prepare at least one month before your travel date by visiting your vet for advice.

 Pet owners will need to complete the following steps before travel:

 – Get your cat, dog or ferret microchipped

 – Make sure your pet’s rabies vaccination is up to date

 – Get an animal health certificate, signed by an official vet